 Weston in Franklin County, Idaho — The American West (Mountains)

 Location.
-42° 2.25′ N, 111° 58.777′ W. Marker is in Weston, Idaho, in Franklin County.
-Marker is on West Depot Street near North Center Street, on the left when traveling south.
+42° 1.919′ N, 111° 58.328′ W. Marker is in Weston, Idaho, in Franklin County.
+Marker is at the intersection of East 2nd South and South 3rd Street East on East 2nd South.
 Touch for map.
-Marker is in this post office area: Weston ID 83286, United States of America.
+Marker is at or near this postal address: 255 East 2nd South, Weston ID 83286, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Weston Grist Mill (approx. half a mile away); Dayton, Idaho (approx. 5.4 miles away); Pioneer Ferry and Bridge (approx. 6.6 miles away); Oneida Stake Academy (approx. 6.8 miles away); Preston's First Schoolhouse Pass of the Standing Rock (approx. 7.4 miles away); a different marker also named Pass of the Standing Rock (approx. 7.4 miles away); Bear River Massacre Monument (approx. 8 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+Weston Pioneers (approx. half a mile away); Dayton, Idaho (approx. 5.8 miles away); Oneida Stake Academy (approx. 6.7 miles away); Pioneer Ferry and Bridge (approx. 6.8 miles away); Preston's First Schoolhouse (approx. 7.2 miles away); Pass of the Standing Rock (approx. 7.9 miles away); a different marker also named Pass of the Standing Rock Bear River Massacre Monument (approx. 8.1 miles away).
 Touch for a list and map of all markers in Weston.